-Intel, Intel Core, and Xeon are trademarks of Intel Corp. in the U.S. and other countries.
+Intel, Intel Core, and Xeon are trademarks of Intel Corp. in the United States and other countries.

-The Bluetooth® word mark and logos are registered trademarks owned by the Bluetooth SIG, Inc. and any use of such marks by Apple Inc. is under license.
+The Bluetooth® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Apple Inc. is under license.